All You Need to Know About Identifying and Treating Sensitive Skin

 The Skin Barrier — Your First Line of Defense

 The skin barrier is not a single wall.
 It is a layered system — often described as a "brick and mortar" architecture — with each layer serving a distinct protective function.
-Understanding this structure explains both why sensitive skin reacts and how to repair it.
+Understanding this structure explains both why sensitive skin reacts and how to support it.

 In healthy skin, the stratum corneum maintains a slightly acidic pH (4.5–5.5) that both inhibits pathogenic bacteria and supports the enzymes that build the lipid matrix.
 When this pH rises — from alkaline soaps, tap water, or harsh cleansers — the barrier's structural enzymes are inactivated, lipid production is reduced, and the microbiome shifts toward inflammatory strains.[3]